-- (1) Refer to Figure 17. - (2) Determine the length of copper tubing needed for the pressure line (from pump to boiler) and use the appropriate sized tubing.
+- (1) Refer to Figure 17 to view the pump oil outlet options. - (2) Determine the desired position of the oil outlet and rotate the 1/4" T accordingly. - (3) Determine the length of copper tubing needed for the pressure line (from pump to boiler) and use the appropriate sized tubing.
 If the pressure line is less than 100 feet, 3/8" copper tubing can be used.
 If the pressure line is greater than 100 feet, use 1/2" copper tubing.
-An adapter fitting may be needed when using 1/2" copper to make the connection between the tubing fitting and mini ball valve (50039 1/8 MNPT x 1/4 FNPT).